-How to Take a Shower in Winter Months
+How to Take Showers in the Winter

 When the weather is cold, and rain and snow are falling, we all feel the temptation to start taking longer showers and baths just to stave off the chill.
 As much as you think those hot showers are keeping the cold at bay, however, there’s a good chance that the way you are showering is making winter conditions that much worse.
 If you want to improve the quality of your winter showers, save some water, and stay warm, check out the following winter showering tips.

 Do you feel your skin drying out and itching the minute winter rolls around?
 It might not be the cold alone that’s causing you irritation; your hot showers are contributing to the problem, too.
 The longer one stays in the shower and the hotter the water, the more of the essential oils that protect your skin and keep it moisturized get stripped away.
 As such, experts recommend showering for no longer than 5 to 7 minutes at a time, keeping the water temperature under 99 degrees.

 Another way to keep your skin from becoming dry and irritated during the winter is to switch to moisturizing body wash, instead of using bar soap.
 Despite the fact that most people use bar soap to bathe, studies have shown again and again that it is harmful to the skin, as it strips away the body’s natural protective coating, leaving skin vulnerable to the elements (like, say, extreme cold and dryness).

 Replacing bar soap with body wash with moisturizers is an easy way to improve the quality of your shower without having to change any of your bathing habits.